cassiepearson/cassiepearson.github.io/content/posts/NIST_SP_800-53.md

 Quoting the publication:

 "This publication establishes controls for systems and organizations.
-The controls can be implemented within any organization or system that processes, stores, or transmits information.[1]
+The controls can be implemented within any organization or system that processes, stores, or transmits information."[1]

-This document provides details on security controls common in any organization with information systems.
+This document provides details on common security controls within information systems.

 ## **Control Structure and Example**

 ---

 Each control within the document is assigned a category referred to as a family.
-To quote the publication: "Security and privacy controls may involve aspects of policy, oversight, supervision, manual processes, and automated mechanisms that are implemented by systems or actions by individuals.
+"Security and privacy controls may involve aspects of policy, oversight, supervision, manual processes, and automated mechanisms that are implemented by systems or actions by individuals.
 Table 1 lists the security and privacy control families and their associated family identifiers."[1]

 ![NISTSP80053_1](/images/NIST80053_table1.png "NIST SP800-53 Table 1")

-When implementing any security control, it must be considered if there are necessary accompanying base controls.
+When implementing a security control, consider if there are necessary accompanying base controls.
 Diving controls up into families helps in this effort.
-When any specific control is desired, closely related controls can quickly be determined.
-This allows for a quick check to see if the desired control is a base or enhancement.
-In practice, this is a good way to see if the desired control is sufficient alone.
+When any control is desired, closely related controls exist in the family.
+Allowing for a quick check if the desired control is a base or enhancement.
+In practice, this shows if the desired control is sufficient alone.

-Every control provided has the same structure and is shown in the diagram below[1].
-The structure is self-explanatory, but I will highlight a few important elements.
-First, the identifier; it is made up of the family designation and a number.
-This makes it easy to find closely related controls.
+Every control uses the structure from the diagram below [1].
+The structure is self-explanatory but should be considered in detail.
+First, the identifier; made up of the family designation and a number.
+Allowing users to quickly find closely related controls.
 Next, the organization-defined parameters.
 These parameters differ based on the risk management strategy and resources allocated by the implementing organization.
-Finally, the related controls sections provides a list of closely related controls that should be considered during implementation.
+Finally, the related controls sections.
+Providing a list of closely related controls that may be compensating or enhancing.

 ![NISTSP80053_2](/images/NIST80053_example1.bmp "NIST SP800-53 Example 1")